 In a complimentary direction aimed at understanding the nature of dark matter, my collaborators and I have developed a novel machine learning approach to probe dark matter with strong gravitational lensing.

 Data Science and Machine Learning

 Machine learning is a major part of my research.
 I develop methods and algorithms and then apply them to particle physics challenges such as particle identification, event reconstruction and extraction of interesting physics in the LHC data.

 An area of my research focuses on building machine learning models inspired by physics conservation laws and relativity.
 These pose constraints on the near-infinite possibility of choices of models and lead to physics-inspired architectures that have direct correspondence with well-known physics quantities and can lead to new insights into physics interpretation of the models that perform well.

 Another area of my research delves into pure machine learning and computer science theory of optimization.
 I am particularly fascinated by automatic feature extraction and breaking down the learning algorithms to their most basic pieces and finding ways to optimize them.
 I am also interested in fundamental machine learning theory and developing an understanding for why these models work so well based on ideas inspired from physics.

-My ultimate goal, however, is to use the data from the highest energy frontier experiments, such as the Large Hadron Collider and its High-Luminosity (HL)-LHC upgrade, together with sophisticated machine learning algorithms to make quantitative statements about possible existence of new physics, such as dark matter.
+My ultimate goal, however, is to use the data from the highest energy and cosmic frontier experiments, such as the Large Hadron Collider and its High-Luminosity (HL)-LHC upgrade and Rubin Observatory, together with sophisticated machine learning algorithms to make quantitative statements about possible existence of new physics, such as dark matter.